 L1.9 Lottie’s ninth lesson on concepts

 The next day, Lottie surprises her tutor by being in his study before him.
 She has skipped breakfast while he has been delayed at it by the Chairman of the Potting Shed Committee, in effect ‘the boss’ and so, in effect, his boss.
 Hipparchus is a very private hippo whose past career remains something of a mystery to all but the Chairman and his own sister, Lois, who also lives here.
 Having left all that behind very suddenly, he is wary and resistant to the idea of answering to someone.
 But Alcock seems instinctively to understand this, has only made two demands of him and has left it entirely up to him how he carries them both out.
 One task is teaching Lottie.
-Today, he wanted to know how that was going.
-Hipparchus thinks he detected some pleasure from Alcock that he had heard that some of the younger grownups also wanted to attend some of the lessons.
+Today, Alcock wanted to know how that was going.
+Hipparchus thinks he detected some pleasure from Alcock that he had heard that some of the younger grown-ups also wanted to attend some of the classes.

 Who would have thought that they would have spent two whole weeks on the nature of concepts?
 Hipparchus is grateful for the freedom to follow where the demands of education might lead.